tjelvar-olsson/biologists-guide-to-computing/source/practical-problem-solving.rst

 The script also makes use of ``sys.stdin`` and ``sys.stdout`` to read from and write to the standard input and output streams respectively.
 This means that we can pipe in the content to our script and pipe output from our script.
-For example to examine the YAML output using the ``less`` pager one could use the command below from within the scripts directory.
+For example to examine the YAML output using the ``less`` pager one could use the command below.

 .. code-block:: none

-    $ gunzip -c ../data/uniprot_sprot.2015-11-26.fasta.gz | python fasta2yaml_summary.py | less
+    $ gunzip -c data/uniprot_sprot.2015-11-26.fasta.gz | python fasta2yaml_summary.py | less

 This immediately reveals that there are organisms in the SwissProt FASTA file that have few protein associated with them.